Timendus/silicon8/README.md

 looks better than the console based version.

 Next up: Time to work on the SCHIP and XOCHIP features some more 😄

+### August 2021

+SCHIP high resolution mode works.
+Most instructions have been implemented (not all have been tested) except for the 16 by 16 pixel sprites and XO-CHIP's four colour mode.
+I'm going to refactor stuff a bit before I fix those, because I intend to just hand the external runtime a colour bitmap to render from the (WebAssembly) Go package.
+That should make it easier to implement a runtime and allows for a fancy 16-colour mode.
+In theory.
+We'll see 😄

+I tried to add an auto-detect mode that tries to determine the version of CHIP-8 used at runtime.
+I figured that programs that use specific instructions or access memory outside of the regular limits can be safely bumped to SCHIP or XO-CHIP.
+The feature works, but the number of programs that are accurately auto-detected is lower than I expected.
+A program can use none of the SCHIP features, and still expect to be run on SCHIP with all the quirks of that platform, for example.
+Same with developers writing programs for XO-CHIP without actually using anything beyond CHIP-8 and SCHIP instructions.
+No way to tell.